1. Ladder Rules

 - Teams must have 5 active players on their roster in order to be eligible to compete.

 - Teams are permitted to have up to 3 substitute players.
-Temporary subs or stand in's outside of these rostered substitute players are strictly forbidden.
+Temporary subs or stand in are outside of these rostered substitute players are strictly forbidden.

 - In order to keep your elo and scores week to week, you must maintain a core of 3 players from the starting roster.

-- For users participating in an LPL official broadcast, in-game names must be consistent to what they would like to be referred to as during broadcast.
+- For users participating in an LPL official broadcast, in-game names must be consistent with what they would like to be referred to as during broadcast.

 1.5.2 - Relegation and Inject System

 - In the result of a team dropping from the league (commonly known as dying), all previous matches played will be removed from the division.
-The core users in a team which dies will receive punishment including a ban from that season.
-Foregoing continuation in LPL leagues while matches are still in progress will also result in no refunds given.
+The core users in a team that dies will receive punishment including a ban from that season.
+Foregoing continuation in LPL leagues, while matches are still in progress, will also result in no refunds given.
 Players who leave the team may be excluded from punishment if the team is still eligible to continue through roster changes.
 This only applies to players before the team drops from the league.

 - Breaking this rule will result in a season ban for every player in the team, the ban will finish at the end of the following season.
 However, players may appeal to end this ban early if they feel it was unjust through the LPL Support system.

 1.6 - Retaining Division Spots